Content of this article:

 "Continuous" Knockback Effects

 Some abilities cause periodic knockback effects for a short period of time.
-These effects only apply 20% crowd control resistance to monsters instead of the 40% from other displacements; they can also bypass the 65% limit treshold if they already applied a knockback successfully.
+These effects only apply 20% crowd control resistance to monsters instead of the 40% from other displacements; they can also bypass the 65% limit threshold if they already applied a knockback successfully.
 In practice, this generally means monsters have built up 95% CCR by the end of these effects.
 There are two cases:

 - Black Hole sucks in monsters within 15 yards every 0.25 seconds.
 This vacuum effect results in consecutive ~5 yards displacement effects.